Want lots of golden onions and not a pot to clean? You can caramelize them in the oven.

 Check and mix every hour or so.
-I leave this on 200ºF overnight and just make sure I check on it before going to sleep to make sure there enough liquid so that the onions don’t burn.
+I leave this on 200ºF overnight and just make sure I check on it before going to sleep to make sure there enough liquid so that they don’t burn.

 I hope you enjoy this tip and smile and think of me every time you pull a portion of onions from the freezer.
 Chag Sameach

-Between Carpools.com’s Tips on How to Use Your Sauteed Onions in a Pinch
+Between Carpools.com’s Tips on How to Use Them

 Now that you have lots of sauteed onions, you don’t only need to save them for when recipes call for one.
 They’re also the shortcut to lots of other great dishes.
-Here’s some ideas.
+Here are some ideas.

 *Make an onion dip.
 Blend together with mayo, salt, and pepper.